Connect with others who understand.

 • Bosentan (Tracleer) — Blocks both endothelin A and endothelin B receptors

-Members of myPHteam often discuss how ERAs affect their symptoms.
-“I was diagnosed in 2009 and the first medication I was put on treated the endothelin pathway, which was the only medication I was on till 2019,” one member wrote.
+Members of myPHteam often discuss how endothelin receptor antagonists affect their symptoms.
+“I was diagnosed in 2009, and the first medication I was put on treated the endothelin pathway, which was the only medication I was on till 2019,” one member wrote.

 Nitric Oxide

 Nitric oxide is found naturally in the human body.
-It helps keep blood flowing by ensuring vasodilation (that your blood vessels stay open), thereby keeping blood pressure levels stable.
-When levels of nitric oxide are too low, the heart has to work harder to pump blood, which can lead to PAH.
+This gas helps keep blood flowing by ensuring vasodilation (that blood vessels stay open), which keeps blood pressure levels stable.
+When nitric oxide levels are too low, the heart has to work harder to pump blood, which can lead to PAH.

-Your provider may prescribe inhaled nitric oxide to help stabilize abnormalities in your NO levels.
-This approach can target the blood vessels in your lungs, opening them up and allowing your blood flow to improve.
+Inhaled nitric oxide isn’t routinely used in treating PAH because no high-quality studies support its effectiveness.
+However, PAH specialists may prescribe inhaled nitric oxide to help stabilize abnormal levels.
+This approach can target your lungs’ blood vessels, opening them and improving blood flow.
 This reverses the stress on your heart, lowering blood pressure.

-Inhaled nitric oxide is considered a targeted medication rather than a systemic one, meaning it directly targets the level of NO in your body rather than treating your entire body to reduce PAH symptoms.
+Inhaled nitric oxide is considered a targeted medication rather than a systemic one — it targets your level of nitric oxide rather than treating your entire body to reduce PAH symptoms.
 “Nitric oxide has helped improve my breathing and strength,” one myPHteam member wrote.

-To use this medication, you’ll breathe the gas in through your mouth or nose, and the nitric oxide will make its way to the area where it’s deficient.
-During the therapy regimen, your doctor will monitor the oxygen levels in your blood, your pulmonary arterial pressure, and your whole-body blood pressure to ensure it’s working appropriately.
+To use this medication, you breathe the gas in through your mouth or nose, and the nitric oxide makes its way to the area that needs it.
+During the therapy regimen, your doctor will monitor the oxygen levels in your blood, your pulmonary arterial pressure, and your whole-body blood pressure to ensure the medication is working appropriately.

 Prostacyclin

-Prostacyclin is a chemical that’s naturally present in the body.
-It’s important for reducing blood clotting and inflammation, relaxing pulmonary artery smooth muscle cells, and keeping blood pressure in check.
-When prostacyclin levels are too low, vasoconstriction (narrowing of blood vessels in the lungs) may occur, potentially leading to symptoms of PAH.
+Prostacyclin, a chemical that’s naturally present in the body, is important for reducing blood clotting and inflammation, relaxing pulmonary artery smooth muscle cells, and keeping blood pressure in check.
+When prostacyclin levels are too low, vasoconstriction (narrowing of the lungs’ blood vessels) may occur, potentially leading to PAH symptoms.

-To help raise prostacyclin levels and improve the movement of vascular smooth muscle cells, your doctor may prescribe prostacyclin analogs (or prostanoids).
-These medications essentially take the place of the naturally occurring prostacyclin.
-Options for this type of medication include:
+To help raise prostacyclin levels and improve the movement of vascular smooth muscle cells, your doctor may prescribe prostacyclin analogs (prostanoids).
+These medications essentially take the place of natural prostacyclin.
+Options include:

-• Epoprosteno ( Flolan, Veletri) — Administered through an IV
+• Epoprostenol (Flolan, Veletri) — Administered through an IV

 • Iloprost (Ventavis) — Inhaled through the nose or mouth

-• Selexipag (Uptravi) — Taken as a tablet by mouth
+• Selexipag (Uptravi) — Taken orally (by mouth) as a tablet

-• Treprostinil (Tyvaso) — Can be taken by mouth, inhaled, or administered through an IV
+• Treprostinil (Tyvaso) — Can be taken orally, inhaled, or given through an IV

 Talk With Others Who Understand